HuasoFoundries/google-maps-documentation/docs/StreetViewPreference.md

-<h2 id="StreetViewPreference"> StreetViewPreference class </h2><p>
+<h2 id="StreetViewPreference"> StreetViewPreference constants </h2><p>
 <code><span itemprop="path">google.maps</span>.<span itemprop="name">StreetViewPreference</span></code>
-class
+constants
-</p><p>Options that bias a search result towards returning a Street View panorama that is nearest to the request location, or a panorama that is considered most likely to be what the user wants to see.</p><div class="devsite-table-wrapper"><table class="constants responsive" summary="class StreetViewPreference - Constants">
+</p><p>Options that bias a search result towards returning a Street View panorama that is nearest to the request location, or a panorama that is considered most likely to be what the user wants to see.</p><div class="devsite-table-wrapper"><table class="constants responsive" summary="StreetViewPreference constants">
 <thead>
 <tr><th colspan="2">Constant</th>
 </tr></thead>